docker/docs/content/compose/environment-variables/set-environment-variables.md

 An `.env` file in Docker Compose is a text file used to define environment variables that should be made available to Docker containers when running `docker compose up`.
 This file typically contains key-value pairs of environment variables, and it allows you to centralize and manage configuration in one place.
 The `.env` file is useful if you have multiple environment variables you need to store.

 The `.env` file is the default method for setting environment variables in your containers.
 The `.env` file should be placed at the root of the project directory next to your `compose.yaml` file.
-For more information on formatting an environment file, see [Use an environment file](env-file.md).
+For more information on formatting an environment file, see [Syntax for environment files](env-file.md).

 Below is a simple example: